The Getty

 Comments on Revision History

-Common actions, including loading records, creating new records, editing terms and scopenotes, adding associative relationships, moving, and others are automatically recorded in the Revision History.
+Common actions, including loading records, creating new records, editing terms and scopenotes, adding associative relationships, moving, and others are automatically recorded in the Revision History for the AAT record.

 2.4